Rodewald: History

 Only after the Second World War and with the luxury of the motor car becoming available to the masses did the village begin to see buildings purely used as housing, although in order to ensure a balance between landscape and practicality two new areas in the more densely populated centre and an industrial park at the southern edge were developed.
 Its original charm has been retained with the open spaces along the street continuing to display the Hagenhufendorf format.

 The First and Second World Wars

 First World War

-During the course of the First World War Rodewald lost a number of its inhabitants after they had been drafted to serve in the army or Deutsches Reichsheer as it was known at the time, although the area was not occupied after the cessation of hostilities.
+During the course of the First World War Rodewald lost a number of its inhabitants after they had been drafted to serve in the army, although the area was not occupied after cessation of hostilities.